OKaluza/fractured/docs/docs.rst

 - *uint* an unsigned integer value ( > 0), appears as a number entry
 - *real* a real number, appears as a number entry
 - *float* as above, but single precision only regardless of precision setting
-- *complex* a complex number value, represented as a real and imaginary value seperated by a comma in code, appears as two number entries.
+- *complex* a complex number value, represented as a real and imaginary value separated by a comma in code, appears as two number entries.
 - *rgba* a colour value, appears as a colour box which can be clicked on to bring up a colour picker
 - *list* a list of labels, the variable will be assigned a numeric value based on user selection from 0 to n-1 (where n is number of list items), appears as a drop down list.
 - *real_function* a drop down list of functions returning real number values